 Daniel Sinier & Françoise de Ridder

 Both Daniel and Françoise studied at the "École Nationale Supérieure des Arts Appliqués – Métiers d'Arts", familiarly named "Arza".
 We opened a workshop in the 20th arrondissement of Paris, and began restoring antique musical instruments for the capital's antique dealers.
 In 1971, we moved to the 1st arrondissement then, in 1979, we left Paris and set up our workshop in Saint-Chartier, Indre (central France).

-From this time on we have dedicated ourselves exclusively to instruments belonging to the national patrimony.
+From this time on we have dedicated ourselves exclusively to instruments belonging to the european patrimony.
 This includes restoration, study, appraisal, and trade of instruments considered historic.

 To support our work on all these collection and museum-worthy instruments, we rely on documents provided by the museums, loans by private collectors, as well as information given by our colleagues, relevant publications, and above all, on our own documentation.

 We regularly update our website as well as publish articles in numerous magazines and participate in lectures given at events related to lutherie.
-We wrote a book, "La Guitare", published by Edizioni Il Salabue, dedicated to guitars made in Paris between 1650 and 1950, from Voboam to Bouchet; a second volume, dedicated to guitars made in Mirecourt, same period, and a third book "Addendum" came back about instruments made by famous parisian luthiers, Voboam, Pons and Lacote, with up-dates and new informations.
+We wrote 3 books, "La Guitare"; a "tome 1" is dedicated to guitars made in Paris between 1650 and 1950, from Voboam to Bouchet; a second volume, is dedicated to guitars made in Mirecourt, same period, and a third book "Addendum" came back about instruments made by famous parisian luthiers, Voboam, Pons and Lacote, with up-dates and new informations.